 Opelika is a medium-sized city located in the state of Alabama.
 With a population of 29,527 people and seven constituent neighborhoods, Opelika is the 19th largest community in Alabama.

-In terms of college education, Opelika is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.98% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Opelika is somewhat higher than in the average US city of 21.84%: 26.16% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Opelika in 2010 was $25,012, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,048 for a family of four.
+The per capita income in Opelika in 2010 was $24,118, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $96,472 for a family of four.
 However, Opelika contains both very wealthy and poor people as well.

 The most common language spoken in Opelika is English.
 Other important languages spoken here include Spanish and Korean.